mollyrendon/assignment-3/README.md

 ## Purpose

-A website disigned to generate a random password.
+A website designed to generate a random password.

 ## Built With